email the fat hippy

 To place my comments on the rides in perspective, here is some info about me.

-I guess I'd classify myself as a trail rider - I ride all sorts of tracks, but when they get too tough, I'm not too proud to walk - to quote Clint Eastwood - "a man's got to know his limitations".
+I'd classify myself as an experienced trail rider - I ride all sorts of tracks, but when they get too tough, I'm not too proud to walk - to quote Clint Eastwood - "a man's got to know his limitations".
+I'm still pretty slow going uphills, but I love it when gravity becomes my friend.
 I enjoy technical riding, but enjoy being out in the bush looking at a view even more.
-I'm definitely not an eXtreeeeemmm d00d!! and my reviews are aimed at new to average riders rather than eXtreeeeemmm riders.
+I jump waterbars and tear down rocky hills but I'm no d00d!!
+My reviews are aimed at new to average riders rather than experts.

 I grew up in the Blue Mountains, spending my childhood in the Lower Mountains, and adulthood in the Mid Mountains.
 Much of my childhood was spent exploring on trailbikes but almost all of those tracks are now closed to all motor vehicles.
 Mountain bikes were the obvious option - environmentally friendly as long as you don't skid, and great fun.